Human rights in Saudi Arabia: Responses and criticisms

 In November 2019, ahead of Saudi Spanish Super Cup due to be held in January 2020, Spanish broadcaster RTVE said that it will not bid for the hosting rights of the tournament because of human rights concern, especially women rights in the field of sports.
 "It's a country where until very recently women couldn't go to watch football," the broadcasting service said.
 RFEF President Luis Rubiales, defended the claims and said, he could assure women would be allowed to enter without any restrictions.

 In January 2020, Human Rights Watch alongside 11 other international rights group organizations wrote a joint letter to the Amaury Sport Organization following its decision to move Dakar Rally to Saudi Arabia.
 The rights group in their letter accused Saudi Arabia of violating women's rights in the nation and asked the French organizer to denounce the persecution of women's rights, as well as adopt the human rights policy.
 "The Amaury Sport Organisation and race drivers at the Dakar Rally should speak out about the Saudi government's mistreatment of women's rights activists for advocating for the right to drive," the statement from the Human Rights Watch global initiatives director read.

 In January 2020, Meghan MacLaren withdrew from Saudi leg of Ladies European Tour due to be held in March 2020.
 The golfer cited she cannot ignore what organizations like Amnesty International have highlighted.
 "I've decided not to play based on what I think sport is being used to do in Saudi Arabia", she said while emphasizing on the appalling human rights record of the nation.
 "We take for granted a lot of the choices and freedom we have available to us, but I try to make my decisions based on who I am as a person, not just a golfer," statement from her interview further read.

-In April 2020, Amnesty International, amidst reports of Saudi PIF's taking over of 80 per cent of Premier League club Newcastle United, stated that Saudi's involvement in English football is "glamorizing" the kingdom's "abysmal human rights record."
-The organization added that monarchy is using the PIF as "a PR tool."